ziglang/zig/README.md

  * Compatible with C libraries with no wrapper necessary.
 Directly include C .h files and get access to the functions and symbols therein.
- * Compile units do not depend on libc unless explicitly linked.
  * Provides standard library which competes with the C standard library and is always compiled against statically in source form.
+Compile units do not depend on libc unless explicitly linked.
  * Nullable type instead of null pointers.
  * Tagged union type instead of raw unions.
  * Generics so that one can write efficient data structures that work for any